chombo-discharge/chombo-discharge/README.rst

 A modified version of Chombo is distributed together with this code. chombo-discharge only uses Chombo; it is not affiliated nor endorsed by LBNL.

-Installation instructions are found below, and full user documentation is available at https://chombo-discharge.github.io.
+Installation instructions are found below, and also included in the full user documentation which is available at https://chombo-discharge.github.io.
-For a list of features, see [Overview](https://chombo-discharge.github.io/Overview.html).

 See LICENSE and Copyright.txt for redistribution rights.